jambuur/APEDSK99/README.md

 - CALL CDSK( [1-3] ,"8 character DOAD name"): This subprogram maps DSK[1-3] to a DOAD.
 The DOAD name must be 8 characters, padded with spaces if shorter.

 - CALL SDSK( [1-3] ): This subprogram displays the current DOAD mapping for the relevant drive.
-The output is directly written into VDP screen memory so no useful return value in a variable (yet) I'm afraid.

-Any unsuccessful CALL returns a generic "* INCORRECT STATEMENT" error so check syntax, DOAD name/length etc.
+Any unsuccessful CALL returns a generic "* INCORRECT STATEMENT" error("SYNTAX ERROR" in _TI EXTENDED BASIC_) so check syntax, DOAD name/length etc.

 One thing to keep in mind with _TI EXTENDED BASIC_ is that DSR CALL's don't work from a running program, only from the "command prompt". _TI BASIC_ is not that picky.

 ### *Updating the DSR*

-I compile the DSR .a99 file with [xtd99 TI99 cross development tools](https://endlos99.github.io/xdt99/).
-As the binary output file will be less than 8KB I use [this hex editor](https://mh-nexus.de/en/hxd/) for padding the binary file with zero's to the full 8KB.
+I compile the DSR .a99 file with [xtd99 TI99 cross development tools](https://endlos99.github.io/xdt99/) and then use [this hex editor](https://mh-nexus.de/en/hxd/) for padding the binary file with zero's to the full 8KB.
 After that it's just a matter of saving the binary file as APEDSK99.DSR in the root of the SD.

 ### *Uploading Sketches*

-You definitely should switch off the TI before uploading the APEDSK99 sketch from the Arduino IDE.
+You should switch off the TI before uploading the APEDSK99 sketch from the Arduino IDE.
 If you don't, there is a good chance the Arduino bootloader gets corrupted and you'll need a second Arduino to restore it.
 Yes I have been there ... several times.

-Alternatively you could connect _Analog 1_ to _+5V_ with a jumper wire before uploading ; this disables the sideport buffer IC's so you can leave the TI powered on.
+Alternatively you could connect _Analog 1_ to _+5V_ with a jumper wire before uploading; this disables the APEDSK99 sideport buffer IC's so you can leave the TI powered on.
+In fact, if you intend to put APEDSK999 in some sort of case, plan a switch for this.
+It's not only handy for uploading sketches but also for temporarily circumventing TI EXTENDED BASIC's LOAD feature or preventing unintentional DSR RAM writes (see **Ignition Sequence** below)

 ### *Ignition sequence*

+The APEDSK99 DSR is in RAM and is permanently enabled within the TI's address space.
+An unintentional write from the TI can potentially corrupt the DSR code.
+This could happen for instance when you switch the TI on (spurious signals on the sideport) or insert a cartridge.

-Switch the TI on first, apply power to APEDSK99, wait a second for APEDSK99 to load the DSR (faint glow from the LED) and then soft-reset the TI.
-This sequence prevents spurious sideport signals corrupting the DSR RAM at powerup.
+So switch the TI on first, apply power to APEDSK99, wait a second for APEDSK99 to load the DSR (faint glow from the LED) and then soft-reset the TI with <FCTN><QUIT>.

 ### *BUG's*